pateln40/CW1_2020/Learning Journal.md

    **17/11/2020**

 Attempted this the next day and made the code for the player model to rotate in all directions.
+And I finally fixed the issue and now the player moves without bouncing back and the animations seems to work well.

       float moveX = Input.GetAxis("Horizontal");
         float moveZ = Input.GetAxis("Vertical");